Silimoon/twitch_chat_viewer/README.md

 # twitch_chat_viewer
 You can watch twitch chats with this!

+YOU REQUIRE https://nodejs.org/en/download/ for installing!

-After installing, run "npm install".
+After downloading, run "npm install" in the folder.

-For compiling, do "npx tsc", then for running, do "npx nodemon"
+For compiling, do "npx tsc", then for running, do "npx nodemon".

+Add the channels to watch in the index.ts file, then compile and run again.